softdream/ndt-algorithm/README.md

 Matching.

 ## Extral
 This algorithm is also ported to embedded devices.
-I tested it on ESP32, and the result shows that the algorithm performs well on embedded devices.For more details, please refere to this repo: https://github.com/softdream/NDT_Laser_Odometer_ESP32
+I tested it on ESP32, and the result shows that the algorithm performs well.For more details, please refere to this repo: https://github.com/softdream/NDT_Laser_Odometer_ESP32